Select your store now to view price and product availability

 A Scandinavian lounge room is all about comfort.
 Think:

-Black and white prints are a popular accessory, bringing personality without cluttering the floor space, while indoor plants can be used to add a natural pop of colour and break up the neutrals.
+Black and white prints are a popular accessory, bringing personality without cluttering the floor space, while Artificial Plants can be used to add a natural pop of colour and break up the neutrals.

 Quick style tip: Get the look without a total overhaul with a simple coat of white paint and a light rug.
 This will help make the room look brighter, fresher, and bigger, while working with your existing furniture.